 Particularly well-known among people who enjoy surfing or marine sports as a beach featuring beautiful white sands.
 Municipally operated warm water showers can be used all year round, adding to the beach’s appeal.
 The nearest bus stop is “Tatado Hama”, it takes about 7 minutes from Shimoda train station, 10 minutes by car from Shirahama and about 3 minutes by walking from this bus stop to this beach.

 The cycad-lined coast gives the beach a tropical mood.
-Its scenic beauty has won many admirers, and is frequently used as a location for shooting commercials and television programs.
+Its scenic beauty has won many admirers and is frequently used as a location for shooting commercials and television programs.
 Surfers’ paradise.

-Its majestic coastline and refined environs ranks the beach second in popularity after Shirahama.
+Its majestic coastline and refined environs rank the beach second in popularity after Shirahama.
 With a baseball ground and tennis courts, the beach also serves as a site for various municipal events.
 The long-winding breakwater along the beach gives a distinct feel to the scenery.

 Shimoda Tourist Association Website: http://www.shimoda-city.info/index_e.html